TritonDataCenter/manta/docs/operator-guide.md

 | `mac_mappings`    | object                     | (deprecated) maps each server uuid from `manta_nodes` to an object mapping each network name ("admin", "manta", and "marlin") to the MAC address on that server over which that network should be created. |
 | `distribute_svcs` | boolean                    | control switch over boot-time networking detection performed by `manta-net.sh` (see below)                                                                                                                 |

-"admin", "manta", and "marlin" all describe these networks that are built into Manta:
+"admin", "manta", and "marlin" all describe these networks that are built into
+Manta:

-* `admin`: the SDC administrative network
+* `admin`: the Triton administrative network
 * `manta`: the Manta administrative network, used for high-volume communication between all Manta services.
 * `marlin`: the network used for compute zones.
 This is usually a network that